Master (2021 film): Box office

 Master was the highest-grossing film in United Arab Emirates, collecting $1.4 million within two days, surpassing Wonder Woman 1984 and Tenet.
 Since its release according to Deadline Hollywood, it became the biggest post-pandemic worldwide release as well as the highest-grossing film in international markets and also topped the global box office rankings at the time of release.
 It was the first Indian film to have occupied No 1 in the global box office at the time of release.
 The film earned ₹4.60 crore from Australia, ₹0.90 crore from New Zealand, ₹8.00 crore from Singapore, ₹3.30 crore from United States, ₹19.00 crore from UAE and Middle East and in the rest of the world it earned ₹8.00 crore.

 The Indian Express stated that the film grossed ₹220 crore worldwide.
-According to Box Office India, the film grossed ₹230 crore worldwide in its lifetime and remained the highest grossing film in India post the pandemic, until it was surpassed by Sooryavanshi (2021).
+According to Box Office India, the film grossed ₹230 crore worldwide in its lifetime and remained the highest-grossing film in India post the pandemic, until it was surpassed by Sooryavanshi (2021).
 India Today stated that the film grossed ₹250 crore.
 The News Minute published that the film grossed ₹300 crore worldwide.
 However, trade analysts said that the collections of the film could not be compared to Vijay's Bigil or any other previous films due to the pandemic situation.

 Critical response

-Master received positive reviews from critics.
+Master received mixed to positive reviews from critics.